William Howell Forbes: Life in Hong Kong

 During his life in Hong Kong, Forbes was also vice-president of the Medical Missionary Society of China which operated a hospital and missionary works in Canton.
 He was also a member of the Hong Kong General Chamber of Commerce and the founding steward of the Hong Kong Jockey Club in 1884.
 He had also been briefly an honorary consul for the Sweden and Norway in Hong Kong.
 It is said that Forbes Street, in Kennedy Town, is named after William Forbes.

 Personal life

 In 1867, after a period of engagement, Forbes married Deborah "Dora" Perry Delano (1847–1940), daughter of Warren Delano Jr., also a partner at the Russell & Co., in Paris.
 Dora's young sister, Sara Ann Delano, married James Roosevelt I and gave birth to Franklin Delano Roosevelt, who later became the 32nd President of the United States.
 William was also one of Franklin's godfathers.

-Forbes lived with his wife at a villa called Rosa Hill on Victoria Peak, Hong Kong, owned by his father-in-law Warren Delano.
+Forbes lived with his wife at a villa called Rose Hill on Caine Rd, in Hong Kong.
 He died on July 10, 1896, at the age of 58, in Newburgh, New York, and was buried at the Riverside Cemetery in Fairhaven, Massachusetts.
 After William died in 1896, his wife Dora married his brother, Paul Revere, in 1903.